 - Applicants must complete an organizational capacity assessment as part of their application

-- Priority will be given to emerging leaders of color and applicants that engage with communities of color
+- Priority will be given to emerging leaders of color and to individuals serving historically disinvested or excluded communities

-- Applicants must commit to working with their mentor for 8 hours over a 3 month period and submit a brief follow-up report
+- Selected applicants must commit to working with their mentor over a 4-month period and are required to submit a brief follow-up report on their experience

 Questions?
 Email email@example.com with 'Mentorship' in the subject line.